 Other Honorary, Emeritus, and/or Advisory Directors as time and need dictate and approved by the Board.

 Section 2.2 Terms.
-Directors of the Board shall be elected for two-year terms that begin April 1 of the year in which they are elected and end on March 31 of their second year in office.
+Directors of the Board shall be appointed or elected for two-year terms that begin April 1 of the year in which they are appointed or elected and end on March 31 of their second year in office.
+No Director shall be appointed or elected for more than three (3) consecutive terms, but may be appointed or elected again after an interval of one year.

-Section 2.3 Nomination and Election of Directors During the Annual Meeting.
+Section 2.3 Nomination and Election of Directors.

 General Directors.
-Any Director may nominate candidate(s) for General Director position(s) by submitting name(s) to CPC’s Board Development and Governance Committee.
-The Board Development and Governance Committee shall submit nomination(s) for General Director positions to the Board prior to the Annual Meeting.
-Prior to the election, the Board will determine the number of open General Director position(s), and at the time of the election, the nominee(s) receiving the most votes, even if a majority is not obtained, shall be elected to the open General Director position(s).
+Any Director may nominate new candidate(s) for General Director position(s) by submitting name(s) to CPC’s Board Development and Governance Committee.
+The Board Development and Governance Committee shall submit nomination(s) who have received the support of at least two Directors for General Director positions to the Board for election at the next possible Board Meeting with at least 14 days prior notice..
+If the election for an open position is uncontested, each nominee shall be elected to the Board with an affirmative vote of a majority of the current Directors.
+If the election for an open position is contested, the nominee(s) receiving the most votes of the Board, even if a majority is not obtained, shall be elected to the open General Director position(s).

 At-Large Directors.
 Nominations(s) for the At-Large Director position(s) may be made by any Director of the CPC Board or any CPC Member.
 Such nomination(s) must be received and acknowledged by the CPC Board at least thirty (30) days prior to the published date of the Annual Meeting.
-Nominations for At-Large positions shall be posted on CPC’s website in advance of the meeting.
+Nominations for At-Large positions shall be posted on CPC’s website in advance of the Annual Meeting.
 At-Large Director(s) shall be elected by a vote of all Members (including the CPC Board) who are present and cast ballots at the Annual Meeting.
 The candidate(s) receiving the most votes for the open At-Large Director position(s) shall be elected, even if a majority is not obtained.

 Appointed Director.
-Any Appointed Director is not included in the process set forth in this Section 2.3.
+Any Appointed Director is not included in the process set forth in Section 2.3 but shall be subject to Terms set forth in Section 2.2.

 Section 2.4 Qualifications of Directors.
 Directors shall be 21 years of age or older.
-No Directors shall be appointed or elected for more than three (3) consecutive terms, but may be appointed or elected again after an interval of one year.
 For election to the Board, General Directors and At-Large Directors must be active CPC Members and maintain active CPC membership throughout his or her term.
 The Board will seek to find and encourage City of Atlanta residents who embrace CPC’s purpose and who have talents and interests that will help serve the overall vision.

 Section 2.5 Compensation.
 The Directors of CPC shall not be compensated for services rendered to CPC either as directors or as members of any committee of directors, except that a director shall be entitled to reimbursement for reasonable expenses incurred on behalf of CPC.